 Matilda’s project highlights the dedicated living community that has arisen out of a cemetery.

-After reaching out to the Friends of Mount Moriah group, Matilda met up with the director at the time, Paulette.
+After reaching out to the Friends of Mount Moriah group, Matilda met up with the director, Paulette.
 “She and I had the most fabulous day together– driving through the cemetery and her telling me its history, her relationship to it, and her vision for the landscape.
 I learned that Paulette’s husband, Gilbert, is buried in Mount Moriah.
 This experience was so pivotal in cementing my interest in Mount Moriah, and building a relationship with one of the people closest to stewarding Mount Moriah: Paulette.
 I had my audio recorder running the entire time and captured the electricity in the conversation as Paulette and I discussed history, death, green gentrification, native plants, and stewardship.”
 A few months after their interview, Paulette passed away and was buried in Mount Moriah; “I have never mourned someone I knew for so brief, so intensely.
 Paulette was thrilled about this project and interested in how the stories could be used to garner attention and funding for the cemetery.
-Now, this project feels more like a way to honor Paulette and the 7+ years that she dedicated to the Mount Moriah, and the dreaming that she did that now is being enacted in her wake.”
+Now, this project feels more like a way to honor Paulette and the 7+ years that she dedicated to the Mount Moriah, and the dreaming that she did, which now is being enacted in her wake.”

 “I loved conducting these situational interviews, where people were inspired to share stories based on the visual information we were receiving.”